14 Answers to Common Computer Questions You’re Afraid to Ask

 If it’s not where you expect, try opening the program you used to create the file (like Word for a document or Excel for a spreadsheet).
 Each program has a list of recently opened files, and if you go to Save As, it will display the folders where you recently saved other files.

-Lastly, Windows 10 has a powerful search feature.
+Lastly, Windows has a powerful search feature.
 Just click the magnifying glass on the main toolbar and type in what you’re looking for.
 Windows will search all your documents, apps, photos, and more.

 Windows Search bar

-5. Why do I need to back up my computer?
+5. Why Do I Need to Back up My Computer?

-Sometimes you really do lose files, and they’re gone forever if you don’t back up your computer
+Sometimes, you really do lose files, and they’re gone forever if you don’t back up your computer.

 You may lose data at any time due to a hardware failure, a natural disaster, a virus or ransomware attack, or human error.

 If you want to protect your critical business files and avoid a data disaster, invest in a reliable data backup and recovery service.
+Check with your tech support for help with dependable cloud backup services so that you don’t have to worry about losing a file again.

-6. How do I know if an email is spam?
+6. How Do I Know if an Email Is Spam?

 Here are two basic rules to remember: